Sumo Logic

-Sumo Logic, Inc. is a cloud-based machine data analytics company focusing on security, operations and BI use-cases.
-It provides log management and analytics services that use machine-generated big data.
-Sumo Logic was founded in April 2010 by ArcSight veterans Kumar Saurabh and Christian Beedgen, and is headquartered in Redwood City, California.
+Sumo Logic, Inc. is a cloud-based data analytics company, focusing on cybersecurity, security analytics and observability.
+It provides log management and analytics services based on artificial intelligence.

-On September 17, 2020, Sumo Logic debuted on the NASDAQ stock exchange in its initial public offering as a public company.
-Sumo Logic's service is powered by patent-pending Elastic Log Processing, LogReduce, and Push Analytics technologies.
+Sumo Logic's service is powered by its patented technologies, including AI/ML, Sumo Logic Log Analytics Platform, and Sumo Logic security innovations.
 Sumo Logic was taken private by investment firm Francisco Partners in May 2023.
 Francisco Partners acquired the company for $1.7 billion.

-The current CEO of Sumo Logic as of 2025 is Mike Ties.
+As of 2026, its CEO is Chris Malone.

 History

-Sumo Logic was founded in 2010 by a technical leadership team with expertise in log management, scalable systems, Big Data and security.
+Sumo Logic was founded in 2010 by ArcSight veterans Kumar Saurabh and Christian Beedgen.

-Ramin Sayar, formerly of VMware, was Sumo Logic's CEO from December 2014 to 2023.
-In 2023, Joe Kim was appointed as the company's new CEO.

-In June 2012, Sumo Logic announced Sumo Logic Free, a freemium full functionality edition of its analytical solution that is deployed on Amazon Web Services, and in August 2012, the company announced Sumo Logic for VMware, which allows enterprises to search, visualize and analyze all VMware logs in real time so they can monitor and detect events within VMware virtual environments.
+While Sumo Logic remained in stealth mode for two years, it unveiled its cloud-based log management platform with Series B funding of $15 million in January 2012.

+Sumo Logic closed a Series E funding round in June 2015, bringing its total VC backing to $160.5 million.

 In 2016, Sumo Logic launched a data analytics platform that unifies logs and metrics to analyze structured metrics data and unstructured log data in real-time through graphical, interactive dashboards.

-At the AWS 2017 conference, Sumo Logic presented its machine data analytics service which combines analytics of Docker and Kubernetes.
+At the AWS 2017 conference, Sumo Logic presented its machine data analytics service which combines the analytics of Docker and Kubernetes.
 The service streamlines data ingestion for Sumo Logic's machine data analytics service hosted on Amazon Web Services.

+On June 27, 2017, the company closed its Series F round for $75 million.

-In 2018, Sumo Logic announced the expansion of integrations with the Google Cloud Platform, releasing integrations with GCP applications, and an integration with TensorFlow.
-In September 2018, Sumo Logic announced the addition of a cloud SIEM solution to its machine data analytics platform.
+In 2018, Sumo Logic announced its integration expansion with Google Cloud Platform, GCP applications and TensorFlow.
+In September 2018, Sumo Logic announced the addition of cloud SIEM to its platform.

-In April 2019, Sumo Logic launched a bidirectional integration for Atlassian’s OpsGenie incident alert service.
-This integration gives users the ability to create and analyze the alerts and incident data.
-As of May 2019, the company has collected VC funding totaling $345 million.